Dotashope/Dotashope/README.md

-- 👋 Hi, I’m Steve
+- 👋 Hi, I’m Steve, nice to meet you all
-- 👀 I’m interested in interesting interactions of coding and art
-- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on idk yet :/
-- 📫 You can reach me at u/dotashope
+- I'm trying to learn Python here :D

 <!---
 Dotashope/Dotashope is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.